overturetool/overturetool.github.io/_workshops/22nd-overture-workshop.md

 The 22nd Overture Workshop will be held on the **10th September 2024** co-located with [FM 2024](http://www.wikicfp.com/cfp/program?id=1050&s=FM&f=Formal%20Methods), hosted by Politecnico di Milano.

-Location: Room TBC, Politechnico Milano, Milan Italy
+Location: Room 3.1.12, Edifico 3, Politechnico Milano, Milan Italy

-Online: TBC*
+Online: Webex*

 \* For online participation, please register here: https://www.fm24.polimi.it/?page_id=559.
 A discount code is available to reduce the price to ~€50.
 Please request from kenneth.pierce@ncl.ac.uk.